-The new Still Store Loader provides the operator with the ability to open and view a variety of images from a networked drive or the Still Store hard drive.
-The operator will be able to browse through these resources before selecting files to import/export.
+Still Store Loader provides the operator with the ability to open and view a variety of images from a networked drive or the Still Store hard drive.
+The operator can browse through these resources before selecting files to import/export.